nettybun/haptic/readme.md

 ## Packages

 Haptic is a small collection of packages.
-This keeps things lightweight and helps you only use what you'd like.
+This keeps things lightweight and helps you only import what you'd like.
 Each package can be used on its own.

-The `haptic` package is simply a version of `haptic/dom` configured to use `haptic/state` for reactivity.
+The `haptic` package is simply a wrapper of `haptic/dom` that's configured to use `haptic/state` for reactivity; it's really only 150 characters minified.

 Rendering is handled in `haptic/dom` and supports any reactive library including none at all.
 Reactivity and state is provided by `haptic/state`.
 Framework